-Additionally, all exempt employees are paid on a “salary basis,” meaning they receive a guaranteed minimum salary from their employer each week regardless of the number of hours they work, as long as they work some hours.
+Besides the minimum salary amount, all exempt employees must be paid on a salary basis.
+This means they must receive a guaranteed minimum salary from their employer each week regardless of the number of hours they work, as long as they work some hours.

-However, if the employee is paid by the hour, and earns a different amount of money depending on how many hours they work, they are probably not exempt.
+On the other hand, hourly employees who earn a different amount of money for work time depending on how many hours they work are not exempt.

 There are, however, a few exceptions to this rule:

-- If you suspend an exempt employee for disciplinary reasons, you can dock their pay in full-day increments.
-(You may never dock a partial day of pay)
+- If you suspend an exempt employee for disciplinary reasons, you can implement a pay deduction in full-day increments.
+(You may never deduct a partial day of pay.)

-- If your organization has a legitimate sick leave plan, and your exempt employee has run out of sick leave, you may let them miss full days of work without pay when they are sick
+- If your organization has a legitimate sick leave plan, and your exempt employee has run out of sick leave, you may let them miss full work days without pay when they are sick.

-- In all circumstances, you may require exempt employees to use accrued leave when they are absent from work
+- In all circumstances, you may require exempt employees to use accrued leave when absent from work.

 The duties test

-So, you’ve got an employee who you pay more than $455 per week, and you pay that employee on a salary basis.
-That employee might be exempt, but only if their job responsibilities are “exempt duties.”
+Perhaps you have an employee to whom you pay more than the minimum salary required for an exempt employee in your state, and you pay on a salary basis.
+That employee might be exempt, but only if their responsibilities are “exempt duties.”

 Here are the requirements for executive exempt job duties:

 - The employee must be responsible for supervising at least 2 other full-time employees.
-(Or as many part-time employees as it would take to equal two full-time equivalent employees).
+(Or as many part-time employees as it would take to equal 2 full-time equivalent employees).
 These must be actual employees, not volunteers or interns.
-And the supervision must be a regular part of the exempt employee’s job.
+Supervision must also be a regular part of the exempt worker’s job.